-There is no threatened or pending litigation against or affecting the Authority that, to the knowledge of the Authority, seeks to restrain or enjoin the issuance, sale or delivery of the 2017 Bonds, or to in any way contest or affect the validity of the 2017 Bonds, the General Resolution, or any proceedings of the Authority taken with respect to the issuance or sale of the 2017 Bonds or with respect to the General Resolution, or in any way contesting the existence or powers of the Authority.
+There is no threatened or pending litigation against or affecting the Authority that, to the knowledge of the Authority, seeks to restrain or enjoin the issuance, sale or delivery of the 2019 Bonds, or to in any way contest or affect the validity of the 2019 Bonds, the General Resolution, or any proceedings of the Authority taken with respect to the issuance or sale of the 2019 Bonds or with respect to the General Resolution, or in any way contesting the existence or powers of the Authority.

 The Authority is a defendant in a number of suits arising out of its operations and activities.
-These actions include contract claims arising from the Authority's capital projects as well as personal injury and property damage claims.
-To the best knowledge of the Authority's General Counsel, no litigation is pending or threatened which, in the opinion of the Authority's General Counsel, if decided adversely to the Authority, would be likely to result, either individually or in the aggregate, in final judgments against the Authority that would materially adversely affect its ability to meet debt service payments on the 2017 Bonds, when due, or its obligations under the General Resolution, or materially adversely affect its financial condition.
-See also, "Environmental Regulation and Litigation."
+These actions from time to time include contract claims arising from the Authority's capital projects, as well as personal injury and property damage claims, and claims arising under employment and non-discrimination laws.
+To the best knowledge of the Authority's General Counsel, no litigation is pending or threatened which, in the opinion of the Authority's General Counsel, if decided adversely to the Authority, would be likely to result, either individually or in the aggregate, in final judgments against the Authority that would materially adversely affect its ability to meet debt service payments on the 2019 Bonds, when due, or its obligations under the General Resolution, or materially adversely affect its financial condition.
+See also "Environmental Regulation and Litigation."

 In addition, due to the nature and scope of the CIP, the substantial number of Authority construction projects may result from time to time in the bringing of material claims for damages in tort or contract against the Authority.
-While the outcome of such litigation cannot be predicted, the Authority believes that it has made adequate provision through insurance, indemnification, performance bonds, construction monitoring, contingencies and reserves, among other measures, to limit its exposure to liability as a result of such claims.
+While the outcome of such claims cannot be predicted, the Authority believes that it has made adequate provision through insurance, indemnification, performance bonds, construction monitoring, contingencies and reserves, among other measures, to limit its exposure to liability as a result of such claims.